Compare/contrast the Character Sheet for the source anime

 - Imaginary Friend: Melvin, who later materialized as a Split Personality.

-- Ineffectual Sympathetic Villain: His evil plans are as harmless as they are poorly thought out.
+- Ineffectual Sympathetic Villain: His evil plans are as harmless as they are poorly thought out, but darn, he just tries so hard!

 - Large Ham: He essentially channels the voice and acting abilities of both Skeletor and the Monarch.